Last edited 02/04/2025

 What types of therapy does Samantha Embrick offer?

-Samantha Embrick offers therapy for couples and individuals.
+Samantha Embrick offers therapy for individuals.

 Does Samantha Embrick offer in-person appointments?